Cleaning Cedar Shake Siding and Shingles

 For a time-treasured, weathered look, cedar siding is a perfect option.
 It’s easy to apply a clear coat of water-resistant preservative to the shingles.
 This helps prevent wood rot and moisture damage while maintaining a rustic charm in the shingles.

 Your climate will dictate how often your siding must be cleaned and clear-coated.
-If you live in a humid climate or near the ocean or a lake, your home will need to be coated every two to three years.
-Drier areas can allow you to go three to five years, as long as the shingles are in good shape.
+In a humid climate and near the ocean or a lake, like Tacoma, your home will need to be coated every two to three years.

 Cleaning cedar shingles